Jo0berto/Git-and-Github-Basics/README.md

 # Notes
-This is notes for Git
+My notes for Git & Github that i am learning.
-Testing SSH keys